-For continuous file numbering regardless of switching cards or creating folders switch the target card (as in $(1 \rightarrow 2)$).
+For continuous file numbering regardless of switching cards or creating folders

+File numbering is continuous up to 9999, even if you replace a card, create a folder, or switch the target card (as in $\bigcirc \rightarrow \bigcirc$).
 This is useful when you want to save images numbered anywhere between 0001 to 9999 on multiple cards or in multiple folders into one folder on a computer.